 How long do judicial proceedings take in Spain?

-To represent clients in court, a lawyer needs to be registered in one of the many city-based Bar Associations (Ilustre Colegios de Abogados) throughout Spain.
+In order to offer services as a lawyer, the person must have a law degree, a master's degree in law (escuela práctica jurídica), and be registered in one of the many city-based Bar Associations (Ilustre Colegios de Abogados) throughout Spain.
 Each member of a Bar Association has a number (número de colegiado).
 To know if a lawyer is registered in a Bar Association, go to abogacia.es and type in the lawyer's name or number.
-There are yearly dues to the Bar Association so if the lawyer is not representing clients in court, they do not need to be registered -- they may decide to save the money.

 You can call up the Bar Association to ask about any complaints that have been lodged against that person.
 A lawyer is required to keep all information about their clients confidential, and is bound by the Codigo Deontológico.